Navid200/xDrip/docs/Install.md

 Tap on "Install".
 <br/>

-You will see unsafe app blocked.
+If you see unsafe app blocked.
 Follow these [instructions](./FAQ/UnsafeAppBlocked.md) to install.